Barriers to enrolment in National Schools for Non-citizen children of Malaysians

 Value(s) and Belief(s):

-b.
-Amend the directive by the Ministry of Education in 2018 to remove the two year limit on filing documentation or citizenship with the National Registration Department.
+2. Remove the two year limit on filing documentation or citizenship with the National

-3. Establish and uphold a standard operating procedure for student enrolment in every school district across Malaysia.
+4. Establish and uphold a standard operating procedure for student enrolment in every school

 Isu dan Polisi Semasa: